justinjm/vertex-pipelines-ci-cd-intro/README.md

     git clone https://github.com/justinjm/vertex-pipelines-ci-cd-intro.git
     ```

-TODO - Confirm button below works in cloud shell:
+**Optional** You can also work from the Cloud Shell and click the button below to clone and open this repository in your own Cloud Shell instance:
 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/justinjm/vertex-pipelines-ci-cd-intro.git)

 4. Create a cloud storage bucket